HL7/smart-app-launch/input/pages/app-launch.md

 The EHR decides whether to grant or deny access.
 This decision is communicated to the app when the EHR authorization server returns an authorization code or, if denying access, an error response.
-Authorization codes are short-lived usually expiring within around one minute.
+Authorization codes are short-lived, usually expiring within around one minute.
 The code is sent when the EHR authorization server causes the browser to navigate to the app's <code>redirect_uri</code> with the following URL parameters: